 Pompano Beach, Florida, USA

 I finally saw what I thought was a U-shaped driveway, and began to turn around.
 Halfway through, I realized that what I had actually seen was two straight driveways with a dirt path in the middle.
 I promptly got stuck.
 A couple driving by stopped, and they went to town and called a tow truck for me.
 I had to spend my hotel money getting towed 10 feet out of the mud.
 The couple then led me to the freeway and got me headed in the right direction.
-Heroes #1 & #2.
+Heroes #1 and #2.

 Less than an hour later, I was about 13 miles into Texas when my car died.
 No lights, no flashers, nothing.
 (I found out later the alternator had died.)
-By this time it was almost 1:00 a.m.
+By that time it was almost 1:00 a.m.
 I was freezing in my Florida clothes, and had no choice but to start walking.
 Of course I had to leave my cats in the car.
-I was terrified to leave it, the cats, and all my stuff, but I had no choice.
+I was terrified to leave the cats and all my stuff, but I had no choice.
 I had only walked about 50 yards when a truck pulled up and offered me a ride.
 I knew there was no way he could have stopped on such short notice, and asked him how he knew I was there.
 Seems a tow-truck driver going the other way had seen me and had called on the CB for someone to pick me up.
 Heroes #3 and #4.

-The car didn’t get fixed till morning, but the guy that worked in the gas station let me sleep on a bench in the “cafe”, since I had previously spent my hotel money on the tow truck.
+The car didn’t get fixed till morning, but the guy that worked in the gas station let me sleep on a bench in the “cafe” since I had spent my hotel money on the tow truck.
 Hero #8.
 The mechanic who fixed the car took my battery across town to get it charged in a hurry so I could get back on the road. #9.
 Last, but certainly not least, my dad (hero #10) lent me money to get the car fixed when I called him (collect) crying.